 - Digging tools

 - A complete supply list will be sent to you upon registration.

-Dates: May 30th - Bark for tea and medicine June 5 - Roots and leaves for tea and medicine June 12 - Stalks and leaves for soups June 19 - Stalks leaves and flower buds for the grill. ( This outing is on private lands).
+Dates: April 25th and May 9th - Bark for tea and medicine May 30th and June 5 - Roots and leaves for tea and medicine June 12 - Stalks and leaves for soups June 19 - Stalks leaves and flower buds for the grill. ( This outing is on private lands).
 June 27 - Stalks, leaves, buds and roots for a stew.